Helya-zeighami/frontchallenge/README.md

-This is a Front-End interview code
+This is a Front-End interview code.
+I have used Formik for form validation, Nextjs, Typescript, json-server for mocking the api and vercel for deployment.

 ## Getting Started
 First, intsall the packages by running: